Okipa/laravel-model-json-storage/README.md

     [...]
 ```

 Then, in your controller for example, just manipulate your model normally.
+After a storage, you will see a json file named with your model title in the path defined in the `model-json-storage` config file.

 ```php
 $user = app(User::class)->create([